 3. You (or Your Bank) Closed an Old Credit Card Account

-Since the length of your credit history also factors into your overall credit score, closing a card you’ve had for a while can cause a score drop.
+Since the length of your credit history also factors into your overall credit score, closing a card you’ve had for a while can cause a score to drop.
 This is true even if the bank closes your card for you, which can happen if you don’t use the card for a while.

-You should be aware that a dip you see in your score could be the result of a card that was closed some time ago.
+And a dip you see in your score could be the result of a card that was closed some time ago.

 “When you close a credit card account, your history will eventually fall off your report,” says Beverly Harzog, a credit expert and consumer finance analyst with U.S. News and World Report.
 “But that could take up to 10 years, so you won’t see a negative impact related to your length of credit history right away.”